usuaero/MachUpX/examples/How_To_Create_Input_Files.md

 ### Aircraft Object
 Describes an aircraft.

-    "name" : (string)
-        The name of the aircraft.

     "CG" : (vector, optional)
         Location of the aircraft's center of gravity in body-fixed coordinates.
 Defaults to [0,0,0].